xmtp/xmtp-js/README.md

   creatorClient.conversations.newGroupConversation(memberAddresses)
 ```

-Assuming the other members of the group chat have clients with group chat enabled,
-they'll see the new conversation in their conversation list.
+Assuming the other members of the group chat have clients with group chat enabled, they'll see the new group chat in their conversation list.

-### Sending a message
+### Send a message to a group chat

-Messages are sent to group conversations the same way they're sent to 1:1 conversations:
+Enable a user to send a message to a group chat the same way you send messages to a 1:1 conversation:

 ```ts
 await groupConversation.send('hello everyone')
 ```

-### Loading group conversations
+### Load group chats

-When you have enabled group chat for a Client, group conversations will be returned in
+When you enabled group chat for your Client, you enabled group chats to be returned in `conversations.list()`:
-`conversations.list()`.

 ```ts
 const conversations = await creatorClient.conversations.list()